-In the early 1960's, small-time bookie Max Phillips (Jack Klugman) hates his life.
-His only pride is his son, Pip, then serving in the U.S. Armed Forces in Vietnam.
-When a young bettor uses ...
-See full summary »
+In the early 1960s, small-time bookie Max Phillips (Jack Klugman) hates his life.
+His only pride is his son, Pip, who is serving the U.S. Armed Forces in Vietnam.
+When a young man uses ...

 See more »

 7 of 7 people found this review helpful.

 Was this review helpful to you?